2026 Serbian parliamentary election: Student-led protests

 In the aftermath of the Novi Sad railway station canopy collapse in November 2024, ministers Goran Vesić and Tomislav Momirović announced their resignation from office.
 Their resignation was acknowledged by the National Assembly on 25 November.
 Student-led anti-corruption protests also began in November 2024, with one of the demands being the release of Novi Sad railway station canopy documents to the public.
 At the protest on Slavija Square on 22 December, it was estimated that 100,000 demonstrators were present at the protest.
 A major series of civil disobedience that were promoted as a "general strike" also occurred on 24 January 2025.
 At a 15 March protest, it was estimated that over 325,000 demonstrators were present.

 After a group of students were physically attacked in Novi Sad, Vučević announced his resignation from office on 28 January.
 His resignation was acknowledged by the National Assembly on 19 March. Đuro Macut succeeded Vučević as prime minister on 16 April.
 Macut is the third independent politician to be nominated for the office of prime minister of Serbia.
 After his inauguration, the student movement also demanded a snap parliamentary election to be held and announced that they would participate in the upcoming election.

+As of 2026, the protests are still being held.
+The latest largest one was held on 23 May, attended by between 180,000 and 190,000 people, according to the non-governmental organisation Archive of Public Gatherings.